Dr Tarun K Mittal is a consultant cardiothoracic radiologist at Harefield Hospital, who sees private and NHS patients.

 Dr Mittal is involved in various research projects with primary areas involving risk assessment, imaging of coronary heart disease, heart failure, heart and lung transplantation, ventricular assist devices, and aortic valve disease.

 Dr Mittal teaches and trains both radiologists and cardiologists in cardiac CT and MR from various hospitals within the UK as well as abroad.
-He is a Royal College of Radiologists tutor in cardiac imaging at Harefield Hospital.
+He supervises trainees from the London deanery and clinical fellows in core and advanced cardiac imaging.

-Since 2004, he has organised the annual Harefield cardiac CT course (now called UK Cardiac CT Course), which has trained more than a thousand radiologists and cardiologists from all over the UK and abroad.
+Since 2009, he has organised the combined Level 1 and 2 Harefield cardiac CT course (now called UK Cardiac CT Course), which has trained more than a thousand radiologists and cardiologists from all over the UK and abroad.